-Its many good charms offset the dark tidings and omens of despair rumored through history to follow Prunus spinosa, commonly called blackthorn.
+The many good charms of Prunus spinosa, commonly called blackthorn, offset the dark tidings and omens of despair rumored throughout history.

 Though the name blackthorn will not be familiar to most, what will be familiar is the fruit and its byproducts.
 The blackthorn's fruit is called a sloe and is used to make sloe berry gin, regular flavored gin, numerous other regional spirits, and various jams, jellies, and treats.